Code of Charity Retailing

 Why was the Code of Charity Retailing developed?

-Self-regulation for fundraising was one of the areas covered in the new Charities Act that was passed into law in 2009.
-A Code of Practice has been developed by the Irish Charities Tax Reform Group but does not include fundraising through shops.
-After consultation with our members, it was agreed that the Association should develop this regulation for the charity retail sector in parallel with other self-regulatory initiatives for charity fundraising.
+Self-regulation for fundraising was one of the areas covered in the Charities Act 2009 which commenced in 2014.
+A Code of Practice was developed by the Irish Charities Tax Reform Group but did not specify fundraising through shops.
+(This has been superseded by the Guidelines for Charitable Organisations on Fundraising from the Public developed by the Charities Regulator.)
+After consultation with our members, it was agreed that the Association should develop this code for regulation of the charity retail sector in parallel with other self-regulatory initiatives for charity fundraising.

 It was proposed on June 10th 2010 at the Talking Shop Member’s meeting and approved by ICSA members to be effective from 1st January 2011.

-What do I have to do to comply with it?
+What do ICSA members have to do to comply with it?

 The Code sets out good practice that members of the Association are required to observe (must do) as well as outlining additional good practice that is advised but optional (should do).